-EDU126 Observation & Management/Behavior
+EDU126 Observation and Management of Behavior

-STANDARD CREDIT TYPE 3 Basic behavioral teaching methods with an emphasis on the application of behavioral principles.
+Basic behavioral teaching methods with an emphasis on the application of behavioral principles.
 Students will observe, practice, and demonstrate competence on required skills, including reinforcement, prompting, fading, extinction, and overcorrection.

 EDU140 Sign Language Shorthand